sozu-proxy/sozu/doc/how_to_use.md

 ### Provide an initial configuration state

-Sozu can use a JSON file to load an initial configuration state for its routing.
+Sōzu can use a JSON file to load an initial configuration state for its routing.
 You can mount it by using a volume, you can start your sozu container with this in a volume (note that only the directory path of the custom config file is used in this command):
 `docker run -v /my/state:/var/lib/sozu sozu`

 To change the path of the saved state file, modify the `saved_state` option in the configuration file (default value is `/var/lib/sozu/state.json`).